anshikasahu11/QuickCart./README.md

 # QuickCart - A simple eCommerce website

 A modern, web-based platform to search, book, and shop for electronic gadgets efficiently.
-Built with React, Next.js, Tailwind CSS, and Node.js, QuickCart provides a seamless experience for users to browse and reserve vehicles from multiple providers.
+Built with React, Next.js, Tailwind CSS, and Node.js.
+Designed to mimic a real shopping workflow: browse products, add items to cart, manage quantities, and review your order — all inside a modern, responsive interface.

 ---

 ## Features

--   Built with **Next.js + Tailwind CSS**
--   Responsive design
+-   Responsive design for mobile, tablet, and desktop
--   Reusable components
+-   Product listing with images, pricing, and details
+-   Add to cart, remove, and quantity update
 -   Customizable layouts and colors
+-   Real-time cart state using React Context
+-   Smooth page transitions and clean UI interactions
+-   Deployed on Vercel for fast load times
+-   Backend with Node.js + Express + MongoDB (for product data)

 ---